donavon/thwack/README.md

 Use an `AbortController` to cancel requests by passing its `signal` in the `thwack` options.

-In the browser, you can use the built in [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController):
+In the browser, you can use the built-in [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

 ```js
 import thwack from 'thwack';